blodywod/CECL_Louvain_Jul25/README.md

 6. Visualization: Normalized PCA scores (range -1 to 1) used to generate radar plots showing average linguistic profiles for each task group.

 ## Results
-1. Cluster distribution
+#### RQ1: How can we systematically classify/group task prompts by linguistic complexity?
 The optimal clustering solution (silhouette method) yielded three distinct task groups.
+•	Group 2 = Highest complexity: longer prompts, more clauses, higher lexical diversity.
+•	Group 0 = Intermediate: moderate length, average syntactic depth, some lexical richness.
+•	Group 1 = Lowest: short prompts, simple syntax, limited vocabulary.

+#### RQ2: What types of task prompts are most frequently used across the five L2 Spanish corpora?
-Group 1 is the most common across all corpora.
+Task group 1 = 61% the most common across all corpora.
-Group 0 appears with moderate frequency.
-Group 2 is the least represented and consists exclusively of prompts from the Italian corpus.
+Task group 2 = 8.4% the least represented and consists exclusively of prompts from the Italian corpus.

-2. Linguistic profiles
-Group 2 exhibits the highest levels of complexity across all three indicators, particularly in syntactic and lexical dimensions.
-Group 1 represents intermediate complexity across the board.
-Group 0 shows the lowest levels of complexity, making it the simplest task type.
-Groups 1 and 2 overlap in their lexical complexity, but differ in length and syntactic indicators.

-## Discussion & Conclusion
-This study demonstrates that task prompts in L2 Spanish corpora exhibit measurable linguistic variation and can be meaningfully grouped based on their complexity profiles.
-These findings highlight:
+Task group 0 = 30.6% (LLC & CEDEL2) appears with moderate frequency.

+#### RQ3: How does the linguistic complexity of task prompts vary across different task groups? (a demo, work-in-progress)
+By analyzing the mean and standard deviation of key features, I found:
+•	Lexical complexity: All groups showed similar lexical density and average word length, but Group 0 and Group 2 had much higher MTLD values than Group 1, indicating greater lexical diversity.
+However, Group 0 displayed the highest variability, suggesting inconsistent task prompt across proficiency levels.
+•	Syntactic complexity: Group 2 consistently outperformed the others in clause density, subordination, and dependency distance, with low variability, indicating uniform use of complex structures.
+In contrast, Group 1 showed the simplest syntax, while Group 0 showed moderate complexity but high variability, pointing to uneven task engagement or learner proficiency.
+These results validate the clustering and provide insight into the linguistic demands of each task group.

+## Conclusions and Future directions
+#### Main Findings
+•	Task prompts can be meaningfully grouped into high, intermediate, and low linguistic complexity levels.
+•	The simplest tasks (Group 1) are also the most used in L2 Spanish corpus compilation.
+•	Groups 0 and 2 show richer vocabulary and more complex syntax.
+•	Group 0 is more variable, likely reflecting tasks targeted to specific proficiency levels.

+#### Limitations
-- A lack of standardization in task design across corpora.
+•	There’s a lack of standardization in task design across corpora.
-- The potential impact of task formulation on learner output, particularly in relation to syntactic and lexical demands.
-- The importance of transparency and metadata documentation in corpus-based writing task design.
+•	This highlights the importance of metadata transparency for future corpus-based studies.

-Future research may explore how these task types correlate with learner performance, or how register and discourse function interact with linguistic complexity in task prompts.
+•	The sample size is relatively limited, so more data are needed to generalize the results.
+•	The spaCy lg model is efficient but not always accurate, so some errors in tagging persist.

+#### Future Directions
+•	Link these task types to actual learner written performance to explore how complexity affects output.
+•	Conduct qualitative analyses of individual prompts (e.g., lexical choices, sentence structures) to complement PCA findings.
+•	Expand the dataset with more corpora and task types for greater generalizability.
+•	Investigate how register or genre (e.g., informal letters, academic writing) relates to linguistic complexity in prompts.
+•	Test more advanced NLP tools, like spaCy’s transformer model, for improved annotation accuracy.

 ## Repository Structure
 sources/    → Original and translated task prompts + metadata + corrected POS labels